mokshablr/pptx-pdf-cli/README.md

 ## Features

-✅ Convert multiple `.pptx` files to `.pdf` in parallel using LibreOffice (May cause error for increased parallel workers) ✅ Merge multiple PDF files into a single PDF
+✅ Convert multiple `.pptx` files to `.pdf` in parallel using LibreOffice ✅ Merge multiple PDF files into a single PDF
 ✅ Supports glob patterns for batch processing